 Frank Ryan, the last quarterback to lead the Cleveland Browns to an NFL title, has died at 87

-The team said Ryan died Monday at a nursing home in Connecticut.
-There was no immediate cause of death given, but Ryan’s son, Frank Ryan Jr., told Cleveland.com that his father had been diagnosed with Alzheimer’s disease.
+“Our hearts are with the family and friends of Frank Ryan, as we honor the life of a Browns icon and championship-winning quarterback,” the Browns said in a social media posting.

-Ryan threw three touchdown passes to Gary Collins as the Browns shocked Hall of Famer Johnny Unitas and the favored Baltimore Colts 27-0 on Dec.
-27, 1964.
-Cleveland hasn’t won a football championship since and remains one of four teams never to make the Super Bowl.
+In the 1964 title game, Ryan threw three touchdown passes to wide receiver Gary Collins as the Browns shocked Hall of Famer Johnny Unitas and the heavily favored Baltimore Colts 27-0 on Dec.
+27. Cleveland hasn’t won a football championship since and remains one of four teams never to make the Super Bowl.

 However, with Ryan and Hall of Fame running backs Jim Brown and Leroy Kelly, the Browns were a perennial power in the early to mid-1960s.